apollographql/rover/docs/source/readmes.md

 description: Publish and retrieve your graph variant's README
 ---

-These Rover commands are for publishing and fetching the [README](https://www.apollographql.com/docs/studio/org/graphs/#the-readme-page) associated with a graph variant.
+These Rover commands enable you to publish and fetch the [README](/studio/org/graphs/#the-readme-page) associated with a particular graph variant.

-READMEs are [Markdown based](https://www.apollographql.com/docs/studio/org/graphs/#supported-markdown), and support Apollo-specific shortcodes, which are documented [here](https://www.apollographql.com/docs/studio/org/graphs/#readme-shortcodes).
+READMEs are [Markdown-based](/studio/org/graphs/#supported-markdown) and support Apollo-specific shortcodes, which are documented [here](/studio/org/graphs/#readme-shortcodes).

 ## Fetching a README from Apollo Studio

 > This requires first [authenticating Rover with Apollo Studio](./configuring/#authenticating-with-apollo-studio).

-You can use Rover to fetch the README of any Studio graph variant.
+You can use Rover to fetch the README of any Studio graph variant you have access to.

 Run the `readme fetch` command, like so: